EthanEFung/UziMail/server/SERVICE_ENDPOINTS.md

 ## Contact Endpoints

+Contacts and contact groups can be stored in our database.
+This way emails can be sent to multiple parties without having to specify time and time again which people receive the emails.

 * Create contacts: send a post request to `localhost:3000/user/:userId/createContacts` with body with a `contacts` attribute. `contacts` must be an array.
 Here is an example of a valid request
   body: ![create contacts](/assets/create_contacts_1.png)

-- Fetch user: send a get request and specify your own `userId` at `localhost:3000/user/:userId/fetchContacts`
+* Fetch contacts: send a get request and specify your own `userId` at `localhost:3000/user/:userId/fetchContacts`

-- Update User: update a users contacts by making a put request specifying your own `userId` in the parameters, the `contactId`, `email` and `group` in the body of the request at `localhost:3000/user/:userId/updateContact`
+* Update contact: update a contact by making a put request specifying your own `userId` in the parameters, the `contactId`, `email` and `group` in the body of the request at `localhost:3000/user/:userId/updateContact`

-- Delete User: send a delete request and specify your own `userId` in the parameters and `contactId` in the request body.
+* Delete contact: send a delete request and specify your own `userId` in the parameters and `contactId` in the request body.
   `localhost:3000/user/:userId/deleteContacts`